What is Gratitude?

 Expressing and receiving gratitude can immediately improve a persons’ mood, but it can also have a lasting impact on your relationships.
 In the context of team sports, gratitude can significantly improve the interpersonal relationships within your team.
 In sum, grateful players make better teammates and team leaders.
 They will also enjoy their sport more, be more mentally tough, and less likely to burnout.

-Exercises to strengthen the gratitude muscle in sports:
+3 Tips to strengthen your gratitude muscle

 - Write a hand-written letter thanking a person who has impacted your athletic career and explain why you are thankful they are in your life.